davidgohel/ggiraph/README.md

 -   corresponding tests in directory `inst/tinytest`.

 By using rhub (run `rhub::check_for_cran()`), you will see if everything is ok.
-When submitted, the PR will be evaluated automatically on travis and appveyor and you will be able to see if something broke.
+When submitted, the PR will be evaluated automatically with Github Action and you will be able to see if something broke.